rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-06-27-interview-with-oana-sipos.md

 ***Who do you look up to in your field?
 Do you have any role models?***

 My friends who told me about Ruby definitely are.
-All the people in the Ruby community who have been very helpful and encouraging also.
+All the people in the Ruby community (with special thanks to <a href="http://rubybelgium.be/ruby-belgium-user-group/" target="_blank">Belgium Ruby User Group</a>) who have been very helpful and encouraging also.
 I cannot pinpoint to a specific person, but they are definitely those closer to me, in the community.

 ***Do you have any advice for future Rails Girls Summer of Code students and for women who wish to work in tech?***